-Eastern University has developed a program to help students who have non-nursing bachelor’s degrees prepare for a nursing career in as little as two years of full-time study.
-The BSN (Pre-Licensure) is a second degree nursing program that prepares the student for a career as a baccalaureate-prepared nursing professional.
-Equipped with a previous degree and the prerequisites, the student enters the program as a junior BSN student.
+Through this accelerated program, students who have non-nursing bachelor’s degrees can prepare for a nursing career in as little as two years of full-time study.
+Equipped with a previous bachelor's degree and the prerequisites, the student enters this program as a junior BSN (Pre-Licensure) student.

 - Length: 2 Years

 - Cost: View our competitive tuition.
 Plus, if you already have a degree from EU, check out our Alumni Discount!

 - Financial Aid: Many of our adult undergraduate students qualify for significant federal and state financial aid, partner grants, and military benefits.
 Submit your FAFSA to determine your eligibility.

 - Outstanding Licensure Exam Pass Rates: The NCLEX-RN pass rate average for all Eastern University BSN students over the last five years is 95% (for first time candidates for licensure as a Registered Nurse.)
 Our dedicated faculty excellently prepare Eastern students to successfully sit for the NCLEX-RN exam and achieve licensure.

 - Accredited & Nationally-Endorsed: Accredited by the Commission on Collegiate Nursing Education.
 The program is 1 of only 13 programs endorsed by the American Holistic Nurses Credentialing Corporation (AHNCC).

 - Expert Professors; Small Classes: Eastern’s curriculum is taught by experienced professionals who are current in the nursing field’s latest developments.
 Students receive individual attention through small class sizes with an 8:1 clinical ratio.

 - Supportive Cohort: Each cohort of students stays together throughout the program, providing a continuous support-group environment.